 Champagne is the essence of joy, the elixir of life that embodies luxury, seduction, sophistication and exclusivity.
-Here are azureazure top picks for best french champagnes to enjoy in your celebrations.
-Its golden color, fine bubbles, vibrant flavor, intoxicating aroma, and its fruity complexity, knows no limits. À votre santé!
+Here are azureazure top picks for the best french champagnes to enjoy in your celebrations.
+Its golden color, fine bubbles, vibrant flavor, intoxicating aroma, and fruity complexity, know no limits. À votre santé!

 Veuve Clicquot has been the favorite champagne of the European aristocracy for centuries, since its 1772 debut in Reims.
 History tells us that Philippe Clicquot created the label before his son Francois Clicquot married Barbe-Nicole Ponsardin.
 Francois died, tragically, in 1805, and his widow (veuve in French), took over the reins of the company with outstanding expertise and talent.
 She is considered the definitive factor behind the reputation the company enjoys to these days.
 Since 1987, the Veuve Clicquot Company has been part of the Louis Vuitton Moët Hennessy, a major umbrella group of luxury brands.

 G. H. Mumm has its vineyards in Cramant, one of the most exclusive areas in Côte des Blancs, Champagne.
 The company was established in 1875.
 The bottle label dates from the time when the vintage was reserved for friends of the house, and following protocol, it was delivered in person, accompanied by a business card neatly folded in one corner.G.
 H. Mumm is one of the best and finest champagnes in the world today and a leading product from the renown Pernod Ricard Group.